 It is estimated that medication errors harm 1% to 2% of all hospitalized patients and cost the U.S. healthcare system over $20 billion dollars annually.
-(2)

-- Life threatening situations
+- Life-threatening situations

 - Birth Defects

 Fortunately, medication errors are very preventable when organizations take the appropriate precautions and put systems in place to prioritize patient safety.
-Prioritizing a system of safety management can help reduce medication errors and promote a positive patient experience within healthcare organizations.
+Prioritizing a system of safety management can help prevent medication errors and promote a positive patient experience within healthcare organizations.

 1. Put Procedures in Place for Medication Administration

 Organizations are responsible for putting systems and procedures in place that allow for effective drug administration and reporting, while individuals are responsible for reporting any medication errors or other incidents as they become known in order to prevent further error.
-(5)

-Pharmacist follow-up calls have also proven to be effective in preventing medication errors, especially when it comes to hand written prescriptions that can be illegible or contain abbreviations.
-(2) Many medications also have similar names or multiple uses, which increases the risk of error.
+Pharmacist follow-up calls have also proven to be effective in preventing medication errors, especially when it comes to handwritten prescriptions that can be illegible or contain abbreviations.
+Many medications also have similar names or multiple uses, which increases the risk of error.
 A simple call to the prescriber to confirm a drug or dosage before it is administered can prevent negative outcomes to patient safety.
-(6)

 2. Prioritize Communication

-Having clear communication among members of a care team is critically important in establishing an organizational culture of safety.
+Having clear communication among members of a care team is critically important to prevent medication errors and establish an organizational culture of safety.
 Often, medication errors go unreported.
-(5) This can be due to lack of training on how to report an incident or event, or even because the care provider is not aware that a medication error occurred.
+This can be due to lack of training on how to report an incident or event, or even because the care provider is not aware that a medication error occurred.
 Even if the medication error is known, many also fear losing their job or undergoing legal consequences if they report an adverse incident or event.

 3. Implement a Software Solution

-Health Information Technology (HIT) is an essential tool for reducing negative patient outcomes.
+Health information technology (HIT) is an essential tool for reducing negative patient outcomes.
 Utilizing a software solution for patient safety and incident reporting offers a central channel for team communication that is easily accessible to everyone.
 By implementing an incident reporting software solution, organizations can track medication errors more easily and identify trends over time.